My clients constantly ask for advice on apps, plugins and platforms they should use in their businesses.

 This page contain some affiliate links, which means I may receive a commission if you purchase something through a link.
 However, please be assured that if I haven’t used it and loved it you won’t find it listed here.

-I primarily recommend G Suite for clients that need email hosting for their business and already know and love gmail, however you get so much more than this.
+I primarily recommend Google Workspace for clients that need email hosting for their business and already know and love gmail, however you get so much more than this.

 Canva is a free graphic design tool which allows you to create engaging content and custom projects with no graphic design experience.